-- To introduce students to the knowledge of the methods and techniques of analysis of multithematic data obtained in the field work, which allow a transdisciplinary application of the geological and hydrological contents necessary for any study of the Natural Environment.
+- Introduce students to the knowledge of multi-thematic data analysis methods and techniques obtained in field work, which allow a transdisciplinary application of the geological and hydrological contents necessary for any study of the Natural Environment.

-From the master's degree, and through the coordination group, a periodic monitoring of the work experience and the situation in which the graduates are found is carried out.
-The last update was in October 2018.
+From the master's degree, and through the coordination group, regular monitoring of the work experience and the situation of the graduate students is carried out.
+The last update was in October 2022.
 This information, collected by one-person contact, is shown in aggregate form in the following graphs and tables (for privacy reasons, the data cannot be shown in greater detail).